nextyio/nextydocument/source/glossary.rst

       Serpent is a high-level language whose syntax is similar to that of Python and it is designed to compile to code for the Ethereum Virtual Machine.

    EVM
-      Ethereum Virtual Machine, the decentralized computing platform which forms the core of the Ethereum platform.
+      Ethereum Virtual Machine, the decentralized computing platform which forms the core of the Nexty platform.

    virtual machine
       In computing, it refers to an emulation of a particular computer system.